saeyslab/spotless-benchmark/README.md

 There are currently three main profiles:
 - *local* uses the local environment
 - *prism* submits the job to a Sun Grid Engine cluster
-- *hpc* submits the job to a high-performance computing cluster
+- *hpc* submits the job to a Slurm cluster

 When running locally, we suggest using it in conjuction with the *docker* profile, that is `nextflow run main.nf -profile local,docker`.
 You would need to modify `params.rootdir` (directory up to and including the repo, e.g., `"/home/$USER/spade-benchmark"`) and `workDir` (directory in which temporary files will be saved, you can also remove this) to suit your local folder structure.